Kuldeepak1/Asian-group-project-assesment/nginx/NGINX.md

 ```
 curl backend1.kuldeepak.com
 ```
-test the loadbalencing with curl
+Test the loadbalancing with curl
 ```
 curl backend1.kuldeepak.com
 # Or